FlutterFlow/flutterflow-documentation/docs/ff-concepts/adding-customization/custom-code.md

 # Custom Code

-While FlutterFlow provides a wide range of pre-built components and functionalities, there may be times when you need to extend your app with custom logic or features that are not readily available.
+While FlutterFlow provides a wide range of pre-built components and functionalities, there may be times when you need to extend your app with custom logic or UI components that are not available out of the box.
-This
-is where writing custom code comes into play.
-We provide the following features to accommodate these needs:
+This is where writing custom code comes into play.

+There are a few different ways to make custom code accessible in FlutterFLow:

-* **[Custom Functions](custom-functions.md):** Write custom Dart functions to perform specific tasks or calculations.
+* **[Custom Functions](custom-functions.md):** Custom Dart functions that can be used to set Widget or Action properties.
-* **[Custom Actions](custom-actions.md):** Implement custom actions that can be triggered by user interactions or other action triggers.
+* **[Custom Actions](custom-actions.md):** Custom Dart functions that can be triggered by [Action Triggers](https://docs.flutterflow.io/resources/functions/action-triggers/) or used as nodes in an [Action Flow](https://docs.flutterflow.io/resources/functions/action-flow-editor#action-flow-editor).
+These are usually `async` functions and are able to import custom package dependencies.
-* **[Custom Widgets](custom-widgets.md):** Create custom Flutter widgets to achieve unique UI designs or behaviors.
-* **[Custom Files:](custom-files.md)** Ability to edit some parts of the `main.dart` file.
+* **[Custom Widgets](custom-widgets.md):** Custom Flutter widgets, which can be used in the same way [Components](https://docs.flutterflow.io/resources/ui/components) are used throughout your project.

 :::tip[Why Write Custom Code?]